saippuakauppias/temp-mail/README.rst

 temp-mail
 =========

-Python API Wrapper for `temp-mail.ru <http://temp-mail.ru/>`_ service.
+Python API Wrapper for `temp-mail.ru <https://temp-mail.ru/>`_ service.
 Temp-mail is a service which lets you use anonymous emails for free.
+You can view full API specification in `api.temp-mail.ru <http://api.temp-mail.ru/>`_.

 Requirements
 ------------